jchwenger/BackwardPerplexity/README.md

 # BackPerplexity
 Investigate perplexity of LLM's when trained backward vs forward

-Code used for the Natural Language experiments of the paper 'Arrows of Time in Large Langugage Models'.
+Code for experimenting on the presence of an Arrow of Time in code.

 Install requirements using `pip install -r requirements.txt`.
 NOTE : On Windows, doing this might install torch without CUDA support.
 If this is the case, first install pytorch CUDA following instruction on the official [website](https://pytorch.org/), then run `pip install -r requirements.txt`.